The 2025 IEEE 36th Intelligent Vehicles Symposium (IV) took place in Cluj-Napoca, Romania betwwen 22-25 of June 2025.

 2. TUD colleagues submitted and presented two papers:

-• M.P. van Andel, H. Boekema, and Dariu M. Gavrila.
+- M.P. van Andel, H. Boekema, and Dariu M. Gavrila.
 “SAM-Maps: Road Map Generation for Automated Vehicles in Urban Areas“.
-Paper will be available here soon.
+Paper is available here.